aparo/pyes/docs/guide/reference/api/search/script-fields.rst

 Script Fields
 =============

-Allows to return a :ref:`script evaluation <es-guide-reference-api-search-guide-reference-modules-scripting>`  (based on different fields) for each hit, for example:
+Allows to return a :ref:`script evaluation <es-guide-reference-modules-scripting>`  (based on different fields) for each hit, for example:

 .. code-block:: js